• Skip to primary navigation

 And for this light and cotton soft texture, the major credit goes to our egg whites (whipped separately).
 Second close, in producing a soft and a moist orange cupcake is our sour cream.

-You add them both as mentioned in the recipe and these cupcakes with orange frosting will be the talk of the town!
+Add them both (sour cream and egg whites) as mentioned in the recipe and these cupcakes will be the talk of the town!

 Orange Buttercream Frosting: